kgururaj/GenomicsDB_wiki/Basic-TileDB-GenomicsDB-terminology.md

 performance during querying.
 If you are interested in why this occurs, please read the [section on writing TileDB arrays](http://istc-bigdata.org/tiledb/tutorials/index.html#writing) in the TileDB website to understand the concept of fragments and how TileDB performs updates.
-Ideally, users should perform incremental imports a few times (~10s of times) per array and each import can contain a large number of samples.
+Ideally, users should perform incremental imports a few times (~10s of times) per array and each import should contain a large number of samples.